 Tenancy Setup & Management

-Managing your own rental property means taking direct responsibility for everything a letting agent would otherwise handle: finding and referencing tenants, setting up the tenancy, meeting your legal obligations, collecting rent, arranging repairs, and keeping the records HMRC expects.
-It is entirely lawful for a private landlord in England to self-manage a single let, and most small landlords do.
+Managing your own rental property means taking direct responsibility for everything a letting agent would otherwise handle, including finding and referencing tenants, setting up the tenancy, meeting your legal obligations, collecting rent, arranging repairs, and keeping the records HMRC expects.
+It is the work of property management done by the landlord rather than an agent, and it is entirely lawful for a private landlord in England to self-manage a single let.
+Most small landlords do.
 The work is real, but it is routine and learnable, and the savings against agent fees of eight to fifteen per cent of rent are significant.
 This guide sets out the full process and what the Renters' Rights Act 2025, in force since 1 May 2026, now requires of you.

 Should you manage your rental yourself?